corrode/corrode.github.io/content/why-rust/_index.md

 The better hardware utilization translates to lower costs for companies.

-Firecracker allowed AWS to improve the efficiency of Fargate and help us pass on cost savings to customers.
-As a result, we are reducing the price of Fargate by up to 50%.
+Firecracker allowed AWS to improve the efficiency of Fargate, which passed on cost savings to customers.
+As a result, they were able to reduce the price of Fargate by up to 50%.
 ([Image source](https://shahbhargav.medium.com/firecracker-secure-and-fast-microvms-628e6043b572) and
 [AWS announcement](https://aws.amazon.com/blogs/compute/aws-fargate-price-reduction-up-to-50/))